-• seek the views of parents, to be sure that they agree with the policy, and support it; consider with the head teacher any requests from parents for individual children to have special dispensations; require the head teacher to report to the governors on the way the policy is being implemented.
-This policy will be reviewed by the governing body every two years or earlier if necessary.
+and the pener, the definition then, the governing today thin • seek the views of parents, to be sure that they agree with the policy, and support it; consider with the head teacher any requests from parents for individual children to have special dispensations; require the head teacher to report to the governors on the way the policy is being implemented. • require the head teacher to report to the governors on the way the policy is being implemented.
+This policy will be reviewed by the governing body every two years or earlier if necessary. - 1 7 ,